 Some of these variables are within your control, while others are out of your hands.
 Nevertheless, understanding the common reasons why some injury claims take longer to settle may give you a better idea of what to expect.

 Today, we will share five key factors that can influence the timeline of your personal injury claim.
-We hope to provide some clarity during what a confusing and frustrating time can be.
+We hope to clarify what a confusing and frustrating time can be.

 Liability is Contested